mutukuk/dsc-phase-04-group-3-project/README.md

 # dsc-phase-04-group-3-project

+## Sentiment classification of tweets related to Apple and Google products.

 ## Project Summary

 This project focuses on **sentiment classification of tweets** related to Apple and Google products using supervised machine learning.
 The dataset includes over **9,000 labeled tweets** across three sentiment classes: **positive, negative, and neutral**.
 The goal was to build an effective model to predict sentiment from tweet text — a tool that can support **brand monitoring, customer engagement, and reputation management**.